amadeus4dev/amadeus-java/.github/ISSUE_TEMPLATE.md

 Please make sure you checked the following:

-* Are you running Ruby 2.2+?
-* Did you download the latest version of this gem?
+* Did you download the latest version of this library?